RuminantFarmSystems/RuFaS/docs/design_docs/rufas-input-refactor.md

 Then, another set of methods would be needed to parse the current input JSON files (those that contain path references and not actual data) and create the dictionaries or input formats needed to create `InputData`.

+Note: the conceptual model (*Fig. 1*) only demonstrates a finite number of component classes for which we currently know input data will be needed.
+However, this input class may have many yet-unknown components.
+So, it may be useful to have a template for adding new component input objects.

 With this design, the current method of running RuFaS would remain intact and additional paths would also open up, by allowing users to create the `InputData` class by whatever means suit their needs.
 With this single input object, a full